maxBenelli/local-contributions/PSB.md

 * Fix name of page class
 * Change props, names of variables | Step4
 * Change placement and type of citizenshipAdditional, names of variables | Step4
+* Change placement and type of driverLicenseCategory, names of variables | Step4